DigitalPhonetics/IMS-Toucan/README.md

 as reference and only make the necessary changes to use the new dataset.
 Find the call(s) to the *prepare_tts_corpus* function.
 Replace the path_to_transcript_dict used there with the one(s) you just created.
 Then change the name of the corresponding cache directory to something that makes sense for the dataset.
 Also look out for the variable *save_dir*, which is where the checkpoints will be saved to.
 This is a default value, you can overwrite it when calling the pipeline later using a command line argument, in case you want to fine-tune from a checkpoint and thus save into a different directory.
+Finally, change the

-Since we are using text here, we have to make sure that the text processing is adequate for the language.
-So check in *Preprocessing/TextFrontend* whether the TextFrontend already has a language ID (e.g. 'en' and 'de') for the language of your dataset.
-If not, you'll have to implement handling for that, but it should be pretty simple by just doing it analogous to what is there already.
-Now back in the pipeline, change the *lang* argument in the creation of the dataset and in the call to the train loop function to the language ID that matches your data.
+*lang* argument in the creation of the dataset and in the call to the train loop function to the ISO 639-3 language ID that matches your data.

 The arguments that are given to the train loop in the finetuning examples are meant for the case of finetuning from a pretrained model.
 If you want